Livable City Year

 PCEDC Project Leads: Susan Yirku and Kelly Rupp

-Faculty: Keith Harris (Wi) and Kate Nesse (Sp)
+Faculty: Keith Harris (Wi) and Katherine Nesse (Sp)

 UW Department: Urban Design and Planning